10 Tips To Master Your Aid Station Strategy

 Food and drinks are laid out or handed out for the runner to grab and go as they pass through.

-Of course, this depends on the race, and it is important that you read through your specific race information first and foremost.
+Of course, this depends on the race, and it is important to read through your specific race information first and foremost.

 But here are some general guidelines of what you can expect.